sneakin/CooCoo/README.md

 And the extension is built with: `rake compile`

-Then to run Ruby: `bundle exec ruby -Ilib -Iexamples/seeds.rb`
+Then to run an example: `bundle exec ruby -Ilib -Iexamples examples/seeds.rb`

 Or IRB: `bundle exec irb -Ilib`

+Or IRB: `bundle exec ruby -Ilib`

 ### Code